The-Ronin-Project/interop-mirth/mirth-channel-config/README.md

 Under [channels](channels)

-* [AppointmentByPractitionerLoad](channels/AppointmentByPractitionerLoad) - channel for loading the
+* [LocationLoad](channels/PatientLoad) - channel for loading the tenant locations
-  appointments for tenant practitioners
+* [AppointmentLoad](channels/PatientLoad) - channel for loading the appointments for tenant locations
+* [PatientLoad](channels/PatientLoad) - channel for loading the patients for tenant appointments
+* [PractitionerLoad](channels/PractitionerLoad) - channel for loading the practitioners for tenant appointments
-* [PractitionerNightlyLoad](channels/PractitionerNightlyLoad) - channel for loading tenant practitioners once a day
+* [ConditionLoad](channels/ConditionLoadd) - channel for loading the conditions for tenant patients
 * ... (and more)

 Under [channels](channels)*/channelName*